Xiaotian13/xiaotian13.github.io/docs/life/jobji/Quant_Main.md

      \sigma_X^2 = \sigma_Y^2 = \sigma_Z^2, \quad Corr(X,Y) = \rho.
      $$

-  2. How do you generate random numbers with distribution other than uniform distribution from uniform distributed random numbers?
+  2. How do you generate random variables that follows $N(\mu, \sigma^2)$?
+If your computer can only generate random variables that follow continuous uniform distribution between 0 and 1?

      可以使用两种方法。